aaronjparsons/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
-Simulates a real world situation of inheriting an existing code base in a language/framework that you are not comfortable with.
+Simulates a real world situation of inheriting an existing code base in a language/framework that you are not comfortable/familiar with.

 ## Screenshots
 ![App Screenshot 1](https://github.com/aaronjparsons/jungle-rails/blob/master/docs/ss1.png)